awsdocs/aws-cloudformation-user-guide/doc_source/parameters-section-structure.md

 A VPC ID, such as `vpc-a123baa3`\.

 `AWS::Route53::HostedZone::Id`
-An Route 53 hosted zone ID, such as `Z23YXV4OVPL04A`\.
+An Amazon Route 53 hosted zone ID, such as `Z23YXV4OVPL04A`\.

 `List<AWS::EC2::AvailabilityZone::Name>`
 An array of Availability Zones for a region, such as `us-west-2a, us-west-2b`\.

 `List<AWS::EC2::Image::Id>`
-An array of Amazon EC2 image IDs, such as `ami-ff527ecf, ami-e7527ed7`\.
+An array of Amazon EC2 image IDs, such as `ami-0ff8a91507f77f867, ami-0a584ac55a7631c0c`\.
 Note that the AWS CloudFormation console doesn't show a drop\-down list of values for this parameter type\.

 `List<AWS::EC2::Instance::Id>`
 An array of Amazon EC2 instance IDs, such as `i-1e731a32, i-1e731a34`\.